emqx/cloud-docs/en_US/rule_engine/rule_engine_save_timescale_cloud.md

-# Save device data to Timescale Cloud using the Data Integrations
+# Integrate with Timescale Cloud

 In this article, we will simulate temperature and humidity data and report these data to EMQX Cloud via the MQTT protocol and then use the EMQX Cloud Data Integrations to dump the data into Timescale Cloud.